OffchainLabs/arbitrum-classic/docs/sol_contract_docs/md_docs/arb-bridge-eth/rollup/facets/AbsRollupUserFacet.md

 removeZombie and removeOldZombies can be used to remove any zombies that exist so that this will then be callable

-- `node`: The node on which to count staked zombies
+- `nodeNum`: The node index on which to count staked zombies

 **Returns**: The: number of zombies staked on the node /